phys-tools/pi-qmc/doc/sphinx/sho_example.rst

    E_{n}=\hbar\omega(n+\frac{1}{2})

-Where E_{n} is the eigenvalue, \hbar is Planck's constant,\omega is the angular velocity, and n is the eigenstate.
 According to Heisenberg’s Uncertainty Principle, the momentum and the position of a quantum particle cannot be known at the same time.
 Therefore, we can surmise that the energy of the eigenvalue will never be equal to zero since the no energy means no movement which, in turn, means that both the momentum and the position of the quantum particle will be known.
 When we substitute in a 0 for the eigenvalue, we find that the function simplifies to

 .. math::